GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

-The ``mode`` narrows the recipe search in the instrument package to the corresponding subdirectory, while the AstroData tags are used to locate the desired recipe library within that subdirectory.
+The ``mode`` narrows the recipe search in the instrument package to the corresponding subdirectory, while the AstroData tags are used to locate the desired recipe library within that ``mode`` subdirectory.
 As the search of instrument recipe modules (libraries) progresses, modules are inspected, looking for a ``recipe_tags`` attribute.
 A recipe tags match is assessed against all previous matches and the best matching recipe library is imported.
 The *default* or the named recipe function is retrieved from the recipe library.

 A match requires that the primitive class *tagset* be a subset of the AstroData *tags* descriptor.
-The *best match* is the one with the largest *tagset*.
+The *best match* is the one with the largest matching subset of the data's tags attribute.
 If two or more primitive classes return best matches with the same number of tags in their *tagset*, then the current algorithm will only return the first *best match* primitive class it has encountered.
 It is therefore very important to be specific with the *tagset* attributes to avoid such multiple match situation and to ensure only one true best match.

 The ``get_applicable_recipe()`` method returns this *best match* recipe function to the caller.
 This is a function object and is callable.

 The Handling of ``recipename``
 ==============================
 The input argument ``recipename`` is multiplexed.
 The default value is the string *default* that matches a module attribute in the recipe library identifying which of the recipes is to be considered the default.

-``recipename`` can all be set to the name of a specific recipe (function) within the recipe library.
+``recipename`` may be set to the name of a specific recipe (function) within a recipe library.
 This will override the default setting.
-It does require that indeed that function is present in the *best match* recipe library.
+Of course, the function must be present in the *best match* recipe library.

-The ``recipename`` can also contain a user-provided recipe.
+The ``recipename`` can also specify a user-provided recipe.
 The syntax for this form is ``<recipe_library>.<recipe>``.
 If the <recipe_library> string does not contain the full path to the module, the current directory is assumed to be the location of the library.
-The |RecipeMapper| first tries to find such recipe, if it is not found, then the mapper begins the process of searching for the *best match* recipe in the data reduction package.
+The |RecipeMapper| first tries to find such a recipe.
+If it is not found, then the mapper begins the process of searching for the *best match* recipe in the data reduction package.

 Finally, the ``recipename`` can be the name of a primitive rather than the name of a recipe (eg. ``reduce N20120212S0012.fits -r display``).
-In that case, the |RecipeMapper| will fail to find a match.
-The recognizition of the string as a valid primitive is done in |Reduce|, in the ``runr()`` function.
+In that case, the |RecipeMapper| will fail to find a matching recipe.
+Recognition of the string as a valid primitive is done in the ``runr()`` method of  |Reduce|.
 The primitive must be one of the primitives from the *best match* primitive set.